 Software teams running agile projects use Placker to set story points and priority on each card, plan different sprints based on the number of story points in each sprint and monitor progress using dashboards that include Burndown charts.

 Managing multiple projects

 Construction firms running multiple projects in parallel use Placker to manage the workload across projects and make sure to not drop the ball.
 Dashboards give insights in the tasks that are (over) due and the workload for each individual team member.
 Pre-defined templates are used to start projects.

 Product managers user Placker to manage the work between the product backlog and the development sprints.
-When cards are planned in a development sprint, a mirror is created between to make sure both boards stay synchronized.
+When planning cards in a development sprint, you can create a mirror between cards to make sure both boards stay synchronized.

-Programme managers use Placker to manage multiple projects in a programme using a programme board linked to multiple project boards.
-The key milestones and issues are tracked on the programme board while the project boards contain the details, cards are kept synchronized.
+Program managers use Placker to manage multiple projects in a programme using a programme board linked to multiple project boards.
+Track the key milestones and issues on the program board while the project boards contain the details, keeping cards synchronized.